 But I digress, and whilst you’ve allowed my intense period of reminiscing to run its’ course, you’re undoubtedly still waiting for more about the actual, physical experience of hiking through the Sierras.

-Mother Nature’s Discretion on a JMT Thru Hike
+At Mother Nature’s Discretion on a JMT Thru Hike

 Just for fun, let’s jump to a splendid section of trail with a river on our left and towering rock piles with clever nicknames rising thousands of feet to our right.